s-glmxmd/keycloak-load-testing/README.md

-# Basic Keycloak Gatling Loadtest
+# Basic Keycloak Gatling Load Test

 This project is a basic gatling integration for loadtesting keycloak logins.